Railway platform height: Ireland

-While older platforms on the Dublin and Kingstown Railway were at lower levels, all platforms are now 915 mm above rail and all new platforms are being built at that level.
+While older platforms on the Dublin and Kingstown Railway were at lower levels, all platforms are now 36 in above rail and all new platforms are being built at that level.
 Amongst other work, there is an ongoing program of platform renewal.
 Both of Ireland's railway companies (Irish Rail in the Republic of Ireland and Northern Ireland Railways in Northern Ireland) have had some derogations from EU standards as their mainline rail systems, while connected to each other, are not connected to any other system.

-The electric DART fleet has carriage floors at 1067 mm above top of rail creating a step of 152 mm, while the diesel fleet is typically one step (150 to 200 mm) higher than the platform.
+The electric DART fleet has carriage floors at 42 in above top of rail creating a step of 6 in, while the diesel fleet is typically one step (6 to 8 in) higher than the platform.

 On Dublin's Luas tram system, platforms are approximately 280 mm above rail.
 Tram floors are at the same height, but have internal steps over the bogies.